hedyhli/site/content/posts/2024-11-28-webmentions/index.md

 I ditched displaying Webmentions altogether and resorted to updating my site when I get notified of a new Webmention to link to that site at the end of a post.

 A review of this pass:
-- [x] Manual approval: nothing is approved until I manually link to mentions on my site;
+- ✅ Manual approval: nothing is approved until I manually link to mentions on my site;
-- [x] Automatic verification;
+- ✅ Automatic verification;
-- [x] Automatic sending of Webmentions for changes on my site: not completely automatic, but I just need to submit the link of the new page;
+- ✅ Automatic sending of Webmentions for changes on my site: not completely automatic, but I just need to submit the link of the new page;
-- [x] A website should not be pinged twice: Telegraph shows a list of previously sent Webmentions;
+- ✅ A website should not be pinged twice: Telegraph shows a list of previously sent Webmentions;
-- [x] Display approved Webmentions.
+- ✅ Display approved Webmentions.

 ## Conclusion